calebmeyer/RPG-Notes/Monsters and Minions/Giant Crab.md

 cr: 8
 traits:
   - name: Amphibious
-    desc: The giant crab can breathe air or water
+    desc: The giant crab can breathe air and water.
   - name: Pincer Grip
     desc: If the crab lands both attacks on a single target, the target is grappled.
 actions: